-The Top Ten FAQs about laying down wine for Godchildren
+Answers to some of the usual FAQs about laying down wine for Godchildren

-1. Can I lay down single bottles for my godchild?
+Can I lay down single bottles for my godchild?

 The simple answer is no, if you are planning to build a collection for your very young godchild of wines which will potentially go up in value.
 We would always recommend that you buy a case (which can be 6 or 12 bottles) of wine in its OWC (original wooden case) and that it remains In Bond so that its provenance can be assured to the next owner, if the wine is to be sold.
-However, if your godchild is closer to their 18th or 21st birthday as opposed to being very young when you start to buy wine for them, you might like to buy some larger bottles: magnums, double magnums or even imperials (the equivalent of 8 bottles in one).
+However, if your godchild is closer to their 18th or 21st birthday as opposed to being very young when you start to buy wine for them, you might like to buy some larger bottles: magnums, double magnums or even imperials (the equivalent of 8 bottles).

 However, we do have a service which works well for busy godparents who don’t want to have to slog around a toy shop or give an iTunes or Amazon voucher for birthdays and who have an annual “budget” in mind, in that they invest in a case for their godchild and then “hand over” a bottle or two each year.
 In this scheme, you would buy a case of 12 bottles in its OWC up front and decide how many bottles you will give your godchild each birthday and / or Christmas and we then write to them on subsequent birthdays or at Christmas to say that you have “added” a bottle to their reserve.
 If, for example, you gave one bottle for their birthday and one bottle for Christmas, we would then prompt you after six years to buy another case and so it continues.

-2. Do we have to store the wine with you at your Bond?
+Do we have to store the wine with you at your Bond?

-3. Will my godchild end up with a valuable asset?
+Will my godchild end up with a valuable asset?

-Godchildren who are now 18, whose godparents had the foresight to start their collections from 1996 – and who were well advised by their merchant – are potentially sitting pretty with a nice selection of 1996, 2000 and 2005 vintage Bordeaux.
+Godchildren who are now 18 or 21, whose godparents had the foresight to start their collections from the late 1990s / early 2000s – and who were well advised by their merchant – are potentially sitting pretty with a nice selection of 1996, 2000 and 2005 vintage Bordeaux.
 In 1997, a 1996 Château Léoville Lascases, for example, would have cost around £700 per case of 12.
-Today, the lucky recipient could sell it for more than £1,800.
-Not a bad nest egg to put towards a gap year or a new car.
-However, ex-château prices in the top vintages have increased a great deal since the 1990s and the rate of appreciation for recent vintages has been slow or non-existent.
+Today, the lucky recipient could sell it for £2,400.
+Not a bad nest egg to put towards gap year travels or a new car.
+However, en primeur prices in the top vintages have increased a great deal since the 1990s and the rate of appreciation for recent vintages has been slow or non-existent.
 As with all commodities, values can go up as well as down and no guarantees can be given about returns.

-5. How much is storage and insurance?
+How much is storage and insurance?

-Our current rate is £10.50* plus VAT per case of 12 bottles (half for a case of 6 bottles or individual large format bottles).
+Our current rate is £11.20* plus VAT per case of 12 bottles (half for a case of 6 bottles or individual large format bottles).
 That covers rent and insurance at replacement market value plus 25% to allow for appreciation during the year.

-6. What does “In Bond” mean?
+What does “In Bond” mean?

-It effectively means “before tax” in that you are paying for a wine which is shipped to the UK (or where the shipping cost is included in the price if the wine is still lying overseas) but where UK Duty (currently £25.01 + VAT per 9 litres*) and UK VAT (currently 20%*) have not been paid on the wine.
+It effectively means “before tax” in that you are paying for a wine which is shipped to the UK (or where the shipping cost is included in the price if the wine is still lying overseas) but where UK Duty (currently £26.78 + VAT per 9 litres*) and UK VAT (currently 20%*) have not been paid on the wine.
 A wine can remain In Bond in a UK Bonded warehouse and wines can be traded and exported In Bond.
 If a wine is removed from Bond and delivered, Duty and VAT become payable at current market rates prior to delivery being made.
 The VAT is calculated on the original cost price, not the current market value.

-7. How do you decide when a vintage is of “investment” potential?
+How do you decide when a vintage is of “investment” potential?

-8. What is the minimum spend?
+What is the minimum spend?

-If you are looking at buying Bordeaux for a young godchild, it needs to be of the quality to last for a minimum of twenty years and you are looking at a minimum spend of around £500.
+If you are looking at buying Bordeaux for a young godchild, it needs to be of the quality to last for a minimum of twenty years and you are looking at a minimum spend of around £400.
 If you have a smaller budget, you could buy a 6 x 75cl case (not always available for all Bordeaux unless bought en primeur) or you could buy a 6 x 75cl case of Port or a trio of bottles of Port from a good vintage.

 My god-daughter is in her early teens, what do you recommend so that she has a selection of delicious wines to drink when she is 21?

-10. Can my godchild visit their wine?
+Can my godchild view their wine?

 Yes, by appointment.
 It would not be appropriate to have a minor in a Bond where wine is stored but when they are 18 or over it is easy to arrange, with notice.
 We store their wine in their name in our Private Cellar Reserves LLP account, totally separate from our trading stock and each case has a unique rotation number attached to it.
 This number is logged on our computer system and also the Bond’s system, alongside their customer reference to identify unambiguous ownership.
 To view the wine we would arrange an appointment and give the Bond a list of your godchild’s wines and their rotation numbers and one of the Vinothèque team would accompany them to view each of the cases.
 We store and manage over 15,000 cases of wine on behalf of our clients and it’s quite an impressive sight.